Mon - Fri: 9:00AM - 5:00PM EST

 Sat - Sun: Closed

-Four children bullying and harassing a sad boy sitting curled up on the floor
+A group of students harassing a sad boy sitting on the floor

 Public School Civil Rights Liability: Protecting Students from Discriminatory Harassment and Abuse

 Educating students is not the only responsibility of school districts.
-Federal and state laws require schools to be proactive about protecting the civil rights of their students and to foster a positive learning environment free from discriminatory harassment.
-Several federal laws — Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990, and Title IX of the Education Amendments Act of 1972 — define the right of students to be educated in an environment free of discriminatory harassment based on race, national origin, disability, and gender.
-When discriminatory harassment or abuse are serious and persistent enough to create a hostile environment that interferes with a student’s right to an education, and when school staff know of such behavior and encourage, tolerate, do not adequately address, or ignore it, they are acting deliberately indifferent — in violation of federal laws.
-These violations have the potential to result in liability for the district.
+Federal and state laws require schools to be proactive about protecting the civil rights of their students and to foster a positive learning environment free from discriminatory harassment and abuse.
+Several federal laws — Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990, and Title IX of the Education Amendments Act of 1972 — define the right of students to be educated in an environment free of discrimination based on race, national origin, disability, gender, and other protected characteristics.
+When harassment or abuse is severe and persistent enough to create a hostile environment that interferes with a student’s right to an education, and when school staff know of such behavior and encourage, tolerate, do not adequately address, or ignore it, they are acting deliberately indifferent — in violation of federal laws.
+These violations can result in civil rights liability for the public school district.

 Office of Civil Rights Standards for Protecting Students from Discriminatory Harassment

-School administrators are bound by both the professional standard of care within the field of education and the standards distributed by OCR derived from its legal interpretations.
-On the basis of my education, training, and professional experience, the community of education administration and supervision professionals recognizes the practical methods, examples, and other information in OCR’s guidance documents as the marker for what is reasonable in terms of protecting students from discrimination and responding to complaints of discriminatory harassment and other forms of discrimination in a school setting.
+The professional standard of care binds school administrators in education administration and student supervision, and the standards distributed by OCR are derived from its legal interpretations.
+Based on my education, training, and professional experience, the community of education administration and supervision professionals recognizes the practical methods, examples, and other information in OCR’s guidance documents as the marker for what is reasonable in terms of protecting students from discrimination and responding to complaints of discriminatory harassment, abuse, and other forms of discrimination in a school setting.

 • Developing policies and procedures meant to protect students from discrimination;

-• Providing training to students, parents, and employees so that they know to report discrimination or harassment to appropriate school officials, and so that employees with the authority to address discrimination or harassment know how to properly respond;
+• Providing training to students, parents, and employees so that they know to report discrimination or harassment to appropriate school officials and so that employees with the authority to address discrimination or harassment know how to respond appropriately;

-• Publishing and widely disseminating a notice of nondiscrimination, and adopting and publishing clear grievance procedures that are easily accessible to parents, students, and school employees;
+• Publishing and widely disseminating notice of nondiscrimination and adopting and publishing clear grievance procedures that are easily accessible to parents, students, and school employees;

 • Taking immediate action to investigate and eliminate known or reported discrimination or harassment.
-Schools that know or reasonably should know of discrimination that creates a hostile environment — not only for the victim but also for other students who witness acts of discriminatory harassment —should take steps to prevent its recurrence and address its effects;
+To avoid civil rights liability cases, schools that know or reasonably should know of discrimination that creates a hostile environment — not only for the victim but also for other students who witness acts of discriminatory harassment — should take steps to prevent its recurrence and address its effects;

-• Recognizing that police investigations DO NOT satisfy the school’s obligation to investigate all instances of conduct that could potentially be discriminatory harassment because whether a complaint is filed or the school learned of the conduct through indirect ways, the school has a responsibility to investigate all reports; and,
+• Recognizing that police investigations DO NOT satisfy the school’s obligation to investigate all instances of conduct that could potentially be discriminatory because whether a complaint is filed or the school learned of the conduct through indirect ways, the school has a responsibility to investigate all reports, and,

-• Regularly examining the culture of the school community through the use of surveys, interviews, and other means to determine whether there is a need to address discriminatory behavior that may violate students’ rights.
+• Regularly examining the school community’s culture through surveys, interviews, and other means to determine whether there is a need to address discriminatory behavior that may violate students’ rights.

-For schools, one key to protecting students’ civil rights lies in having policies and procedures that are accessible and that clearly reflect laws and OCR guidance.
-Having no policy, an inadequate policy that doesn’t address legal requirements, or a policy that staff and students are not aware of or that is not enforced is clearly a breach of the professional standard of care.
-A school that does not understand its duty to protect students or address sexual, racial, and other forms of discriminatory harassment of students by staff or their peers demonstrates a breach of the professional standard of care.
-This breach, and the resulting harm to a student, will strengthen a plaintiff’s claim.
+For schools, one key to protecting students’ civil rights lies in having policies and procedures that are accessible and reflect applicable laws and OCR guidance.
+Having no policy, an inadequate policy that doesn’t address legal requirements, or a policy that staff and students are not aware of or that is not enforced is a breach of the professional standard of care.
+A school that does not understand its duty to protect students or address sexual, racial, and other forms of discriminatory harassment and abuse of students by staff or their peers demonstrates a breach of the professional standard of care.
+This breach and resulting student harm will strengthen a plaintiff’s civil rights liability claim.

-Having clear and strong policies and administrative procedures, adequate staff and student training, a quick response to any observed or reported violation of a student’s rights, and taking a hard look at the school culture will help to protect a school from costly litigation.
-Schools and personnel in the hierarchy of vicarious liability will be held strictly accountable for discriminatory harassment against a student when someone who is in a position to take remedial action knows of the behavior but exhibits deliberate indifference to it.
-If the school complies with the professional standard of care when faced with a claim that any of these laws were violated, the school will be in a stronger position to defend itself.
+Having clear and firm policies and administrative procedures, adequate staff and student training, a quick response to any observed or reported violation of a student’s rights, and a hard look at the school culture will help protect a school from costly litigation.
+Schools and personnel in the hierarchy of vicarious liability will be held strictly accountable for discriminatory harassment against a student when someone in a position to take remedial action knows of the behavior but exhibits deliberate indifference to it.
+If the school complies with the professional standard of care, it will be in a stronger position to defend itself when faced with a claim that any of these laws were violated.

 Like this article?
 Feel free to share: